itsmurugappan/containerd-stargz-snapshotter/README.md

 ## Set Up

-This set up will be on arm64 cluster
+This set up will be on arm64 cluster with Ubuntu

 ### 1. Install Fuse